Revolution of the Reforms: Ideology

 The reformists challenged the government of José María Vargas and the Congress, which symbolized the coalition between the "Godo's" and "conservatives."
-The "Godo's" were so named for their support of Spanish rule and Royalist allegiance during the independence war, while the "conservatives" were primarily white criollos, economically and politically liberal, led by General Páez and his followers.
+The "Godo's" were so named for their support of Spanish rule and Royalist allegiance during the independence war, while the "conservatives" were primarily white criollos, economically and politically liberal, led by General José Antonio Páez and his followers.
 The military saw the restoration of lands to the "Godo's," lands previously awarded to independence fighters as military compensation, as a direct insult.
 Additionally, the military privileges of the Liberation Army's members were revoked.

 These groups perceived the mixed center-federal government structure as a means for the oligarchies of Caracas and Valencia to assert their dominance.
 José María Vargas opposed Congress's proposed 1% subsidiary tax bill, but the bill was passed nonetheless.
 In response, Vargas accused the Senate of violating the constitution.
 On 29 April 1835, he tendered his resignation, citing his inability to maintain peace among the conflicting parties.
 Although his resignation was not accepted, his adversaries saw this as an indication of his weakening position.